getazureready/sappwrpltintpvt/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 -

-3. It returns the information of the Notebooks from SAP System.
+3. It returns the information about the Notebooks from the SAP System.

 - ![](./media/image72.png)